Of Commerce, Counsel & the Coin

 Palantir founded

-2 May.
-In-Q-Tel is among the earliest investors.
-The firm becomes the canonical example of tech-state fusion: a private company whose original product specification was, in essence, a list of the agency's wishes.
+Incorporated on 2 May with In-Q-Tel among the earliest investors, the firm becomes the canonical example of tech-state fusion, a private company whose original product specification was, in essence, a list of the agency’s wishes.

 2013